milesgray/CALAE/README.md

 **Authors**: Grigorii Sotnikov, Vladimir Gogoryan, Dmitry Smorchkov and Ivan Vovk (all have equal contribution)

-This repository was originally a fork of the third party reimplemntation fo ALAE by the above authors.
+This repository was originally a fork of the [third party reimplemntation](https://github.com/ivanvovk/controllable-face-generation/tree/alae-implementation) of ALAE by the above authors.
 I have since then scoured the web to find all of the latest tricks and strategies that may be helpful to modeling a generative network that can reproduce fractal imagery.
 Currently, at the core of the algorithm is still an ALAE and it seems like an appropriate starting point.

 ## Generative Network Overview